Norine Hammond

-Norine K. Hammond is a member of the Illinois House of Representatives who has served in the Illinois House of Representatives since her appointment in December 2010 to replace the late Richard P. Myers.
-She represents the 93rd district, which includes all or parts of Galesburg, Macomb, Mount Sterling, Rushville, Havana and Abingdon.
+Norine K. Hammond is a Republican member of the Illinois House of Representatives.
+She has served since her appointment in December 2010 to replace the late Rich Myers.
+Hammond represents the 94th district, located in western Illinois, which contains all or parts of Fulton, Hancock, Henderson, McDonough, Mercer, and Warren counties.

+Early life and career

+In 1999, she became a legislative aide to Richard P. Myers and would serve in that capacity until his death.
+She was a trustee for Emmet Township from 2004 to 2006 and was township supervisor from 2006 until her appointment to the Illinois House.
+She also served for a time on the Macomb Planning Commission.

+Illinois House of Representatives

 On December 1, 2010, Republican incumbent Rich Myers died from prostate cancer creating a vacancy in the Illinois House.
-The Republican Representative Committee of the 94th Representative District, composed of Republican county party chairmen, appointed Hammond to the vacancy.
-Hammond took the oath of office on December 14, 2010.
+The Republican Representative Committee of the 94th Representative District appointed Hammond to the subsequent vacancy for the remainder of the 96th General Assembly.
+Hammond was sworn into office on December 14, 2010.
+In her first term, she was assigned to the following House committees: Aging; Agriculture & Conservation; Appropriations—Higher Education; Consumer Protection; Higher Education; and Human Services.

+In the 2011 decennial reapportionment, Hammond was drawn into the 93rd district which included all or parts of Galesburg, Macomb, Mount Sterling, Rushville, Havana and Abingdon.
+In the 2022 Illinois House of Representatives election, Hammond was elected in the 94th district.
+Due to redistricting, the 93rd district was won by Travis Weaver.

+Committee assignments

 As of July 3, 2022, Representative Hammond is a member of the following Illinois House committees: